-Jason joined JAMlaw in 2015 after serving as a judicial law clerk for the judges here in Roanoke City, Roanoke County, and the City of Salem.
-Jason also served as a law clerk for U.S. Magistrate Judge David J. Novak who sits in the Eastern District of Virginia.
-Before attending Washington & Lee University School of Law, Jason adjusted claims in the automobile insurance industry, served as a Marine Corps infantryman, including deployments in Operation Enduring Freedom and Operation Iraqi Freedom, worked as a forklift operator, a construction laborer, a grocery store clerk, and even an Alaskan commercial fisherman.
+Jason joined JAMlaw in 2015 after serving as a judicial law clerk for the judges in Roanoke City, Roanoke County, and the City of Salem.
+Jason also served as a law clerk for U.S. Magistrate Judge David J. Novak in the Eastern District of Virginia.
+Before attending Washington & Lee University School of Law, Jason worked in the automobile insurance industry, served as a Marine Corps infantryman, including deployments in Operation Enduring Freedom and Operation Iraqi Freedom, worked as a forklift operator, a construction laborer, and an Alaskan commercial fisherman.

 Washington & Lee University, Juris Doctor, 2014

 University of Pittsburgh, B.A.
 Philosophy, 2007

 U.S. District Court, Western District of Virginia, 2015

 Ted Dalton American Inn of Court, 2013 – present